Department/Division: Transportation & Environmental Services/Transportation

 Knowledge, Skills & Abilities Required:

-•Ability to travel to locations within Waterloo Region.
+• Ability to travel to various locations within the Region.

 We thank all applicants in advance; however, we will be corresponding only with those selected for an interview.

-The Region of Waterloo is an equal opportunity employer committed to diversity and inclusion.
+The Region of Waterloo is an equal opportunity employer committed to diversity, inclusion, and supporting the well-being of our employees.
 We encourage qualified applicants to apply and will accommodate the needs of qualified applicants under the Human Rights Code in all parts of the hiring process.